merll/docker-map/docs/guide/containers/maps.rst

 Image
 """""
 The :attr:`~dockermap.map.config.ContainerConfiguration.image` simply sets the image to instantiate the container(s) from.
+As usual, new containers are used from the image with the ``latest`` tag, unless explicitly specified using a colon after ithe image name, e.g. ``ubuntu:16.10``.
+Using the :attr:`~dockermap.map.container.ContainerMap.default_tag` property on the parent map, this becomes the new default tag.
+For example, if you usually tag all `development` images as ``devel`` and set :attr:`~dockermap.map.container.ContainerMap.default_tag` accordingly, setting :attr:`~dockermap.map.config.ContainerConfiguration.image` to ``image1`` results in using the image ``image1:devel``.

-If :attr:`~dockermap.map.container.ContainerMap.repository` is set on the parent :class:`~dockermap.map.container.ContainerMap`, it will be used as a prefix to the image name.
+If :attr:`~dockermap.map.container.ContainerMap.repository` is set on the parent :class:`~dockermap.map.container.ContainerMap`, it will be used as a prefix to image names.

 For example, if you have a local registry under `registry.example.com`, you likely do not want to name each of your images separately as ``registry.example.com/image1``, ``registry.example.com/image2``, and so on.
 Instead, just set